processone/docs.ejabberd.im/content/admin/guide/index.md

 command from `ejabberdctl` (see [ejabberdctl] and [list-eja-commands] for details).

+If you want to specify some options using the old Erlang format, you can set them in an additional cfg file, and include it using the `include_config_file` option, see [includeconfigfile] for the option description and a related example in [accesscommands].

+If you just want to provide an erlang term inside an option, you can use the `> erlangterm.` syntax for embedding erlang terms in a YAML file, for example:

+    modules:
+      mod_cron:
+        tasks:
+          - time: 10
+            units: seconds
+            module: mnesia
+            function: info
+            arguments: "> []."
+          - time: 3
+            units: seconds
+            module: ejabberd_auth
+            function: try_register
+            arguments: "> [\"user1\", \"localhost\", \"pass\"]."

 ### Host Names [hostnames]

 The option `hosts` defines a list containing one or more domains that